spazzylemons/brute-engine/README.md

 # Brute

-First-person 3D game for Playdate.
+First-person 3D game for Playdate, PC, and web.

 ## Code structure

-The C engine is all in one directory, with each file and public symbol prefixed according to its module.
-This makes finding symbols easier without even needing to look them up, and keeps related code together in alphabetical order.
-It also prevents needing to adjust relative include directives.
-The modules are:
+The C engine is in one directory, with files and most functions prefixed by module.
+Code organization is a constant work-in-progress.

 - A: Actors
 - B: Brute core module